-• Description: In this capstone session, we highlight the alignment (or misalignment) between human resources systems and business strategy as a source of competitive advantage.
+- Description: In this capstone session, we highlight the overall system for managing human resources as a difficultto-imitate source of organizational performance and sustainable competitive advantage.
 We also discuss debates over whether there is "one best way" for all companies in all industries to organize their systems for managing people.
 In the case discussion, we will untangle the factors behind the high performance of Southwest Airlines, perhaps the most successful airline in the U.S. over the past 10-15 years.
-We will compare Southwest with examples, past and present, of airlines that have taken different approaches to combining their "managing people" practices with their business model and operational practices, and discuss the significance of these differences for achieving sustainable competitive advantage in this very tough industry. • Readings: Peter Cappelli and Anne Crocker-Hefter, "Distinctive Human Resources Are Firms' Core Competencies," Organizational Dynamics, Vol. 24, No. 3.
-Jeffrey Pfeffer, "Producing Sustainable Competitive Advantage Through the Effective Management of People," Academy of Management Executive , Vol. 19 (4): pp. 95-106. • Case: Southwest Airways: Using Human Resources for Competitive Advantage 1.
-What is Southwest's strategy?
+We will compare Southwest with examples, past and present, of airlines that have taken different approaches to combining their "managing people" practices with their business model and operational practices, and discuss the significance of these differences for achieving sustainable competitive advantage in this very tough industry. - Readings: Jeffrey Pfeffer, "Producing Sustainable Competitive Advantage Through the Effective Management of People," Academy of Management Executive, Vol. 19 (4): pp. 95-106.

+Case: Southwest Airways: Using Human Resources for Competitive Advantage

+- 1. What is Southwest's strategy?
 How would it answer the question, "What business are we in?"
-Why has it been successful for so long?
-2. Can its success be replicated by a competitor?
-Why or why not?
-3. How does Southwest's system for managing people link to the execution of its strategy?
-4. How would you describe the culture of the organization?

-5. What would cause Southwest to fail?
+Why has it been successful for so long? - 2.
+Can its success be replicated by a competitor?
+Why or why not? - 3.
+How does Southwest's system for managing people link to the execution of its strategy? - 4.
+How would you describe the culture of the organization? - 5.
+What would cause Southwest to fail?

-\\\ FINAL EXAMINATION Friday, December 17, 6 to 8 pm. \\\
+\\\ FINAL EXAMINATION

+Wednesday, December 14, 6 to 8 pm. \\\